codeque-co/codeque/README.md

     - it might need special operator like `$nested()`

-❌ PoC / Implement vscode extension
+❌ PoC / Implement vscode extension - mostly to understand how to license

 ✅ Implement tests